rust-lang/nomicon/src/send-and-sync.md

-[`Box`][box-doc] is implemented as it's own special intrinsic type by the compiler for [various reasons][box-is-special], but we can implement something with similar-ish behaviour ourselves to see an example of when it is sound to implement Send and Sync.
+[`Box`][box-doc] is implemented as it's own special intrinsic type by the compiler for [various reasons][box-is-special], but we can implement something with similar-ish behavior ourselves to see an example of when it is sound to implement Send and Sync.
 Let's call it a `Carton`.

 We start by writing code to take a value allocated on the stack and transfer it